What should I watch for in a changing mole on my skin?

 - Changes in shape: If a mole changes shape or becomes irregular, it could be a sign of melanoma.
 A mole that was once round or oval-shaped but becomes asymmetrical or has irregular borders should be examined by a dermatologist.

 - Changes in color: Melanomas can be black or brown, but they can also be other colors like red, pink, or white.
 A mole that changes color or has multiple colors should be examined.

 - Changes in size: Moles that grow in size can be a sign of melanoma.
 Any mole larger than 6mm in diameter should be examined by a dermatologist.

 - Itching or bleeding: Moles that itch, bleed, or ooze can be a sign of melanoma.
 If you notice any of these symptoms, you should have your mole examined by a dermatologist.

 - Evolution: A mole that changes over time can be a sign of melanoma.
 Any changes in size, shape, color, or texture should be examined.

-If you notice any of these signs, it is important to have your mole examined by a dermatologist, and we at Essential Dermatology Group, Bedford, TX are waiting to examine your suspicious mole.
+If you notice any of these signs, it is important to undergo skin cancer screening in Bedford, TX by one of our expert dermatologists at Essential Dermatology Group.
+We are waiting to examine your suspicious mole.
 Melanoma can be treated successfully if caught early, so it is essential to pay attention to any changes in your skin.

 In addition to being aware of the signs of a changing mole, there are also several factors that can raise the risk for melanoma.
 Here are some of the most significant risk factors for melanoma: